stuycs-gh-classrooms/05-nextcs-dw-p02-another-breakout-game/README.md

 ---

 ### Project Description
-This project aims to recreate the basic concept of the game, "Minesweeper",
+This project aims to recreate the basic concept of the game, "Minesweeper".

 ### Skill Usage
 Skills used: